 Apple mint, known endearingly by some as the “fuzzy mint” or “woolly mint,” can be planted from seed or plant and it propagates easily by cuttings.

 Since apple mint can be invasive, it is wise to consider confining the plants to a container.
 You can put the plant in a container and then bury the container.

 Rich soil that drains well and has a pH of 6.0. to 7.0 is best.
 If spreading is not an issue, you can plant directly into the ground.
-This mint likes full to part shade and is hardy in USDA planting zones 5 through 9.
+This mint likes part shade to part sun locations and is hardy in USDA plant hardiness zones 5 through 9.